2019-2020 Plan Year

 Q1: If I am charged for the Premier Plan, will I remain eligible for the Plan?

-Answer: To remain eligible for the Premier Plan, be enrolled in the required number of credit hours and actively attend classes for the first 31 days.
+Answer: To remain eligible for the Premier Plan, you must be enrolled in the required number of credit hours and degree and actively attend classes for the first 31 days.

 End of Employer Plan Year

 Q2: My employer plan year coverage ends in December.
 May I enroll late into the Premier Plan for a prorated price, if my coverage is terminated during my employer’s Open Enrollment Period?